IDMNYU/DM2193SP2015/awesome-web-class/oskar_noam/html_quiz_1.md

     <title></title>
         <!--
         title tag
-        Block Element
+        neither
         creates a title
     -->
 ```

 ## What is the difference between a Block element and an Inline element?
-                block creates a a new thing inline falls under an already existing thing
+                blocks go across the page and inline elements have bounderies within it.
 ## How many levels of headings are there?
      7
 ## How many HTML tags are there?
-        100?
+        limited amount
 ## What two tags are the only descendents of the `<html>` tag?
-  um.
+  head and body
 ## Which tag is always the direct descendent of an Unordered List element?
-    list tag
+    <li> tag
 ## Label and describe all of the parts of this sample markup `<p title="Opening Paragraph">Lorem ipsum...</p>`
-    paragraph tag, title tag, text, and close of the paragraph tag
+    paragraph tag, title attribute, value, text, and close of the paragraph tag